josefnpat/roguecraft-squadron/dev/story/script.md

 **Miho Takeda:** Nikolai, Report.

-**Valentina Nikolai**: Nikolai reports that all hostiles have been removed from the adjacent sector.
+**Valentina Nikolai**: All hostiles have been removed from the adjacent sector.

 **Miho Takeda:** Good work, commanders.
 Your next mission requires a joint effort.
 We have detected a larger presence of Dojeer in the next sector.
 You two are to secure that sector.
 I will be moving into an adjacent sector in hopes of engaging in a pincer attack.